Have your plans changed?

-Do you just offer cancellation on its own?
+Do you offer cancellation coverage on its own?
 I don’t need anything else.

-Several of our plans include Trip Cancellation.
+Each of our single-trip plans include Trip Cancellation coverage.
 We do not currently offer a "cancellation-only" plan.
+Our annual plan offers the option to add Trip Cancellation coverage on a per-trip basis, at an additional cost.

 Can I omit some of the coverage that I don’t need?

 Our products are complete benefit packages; coverage cannot be omitted.
-We offer a line of products with varying benefits and limits and are confident one of our plans will be the right fit for you.
+We offer a line of products with varying benefits and maximum benefit amounts, and are confident one of our plans can be the right fit for you.
+Each plan offers optional upgrades or bundles so you can customize coverage for your trip's needs.

 Who counts as a “Family Member”?

-For our Worldwide Trip Protector and Worldwide Trip Protector Edge plans the definition is as follows:
+For our Worldwide Trip Protector plans (Platinum, Deluxe, and Essential) the definition is as follows:

 “Family Member” means any of the following: Your or Your Traveling Companion’s legal spouse/domestic partner, children (includes in-law, step, foster, ward, or legal ward), sibling (includes step or in-law), parent (includes step or in-law and legal guardian), grandparent, grandchild, aunt, uncle, niece or nephew.